Working in Nice?

 Shared Social Security Costs

 The French welfare state has been recognized as one of the most comprehensive systems in the world, and working in Nice will let you take advantage of their Sécurité Sociale (social security) program.
-Expats on assignments lasting for up to 12–24 months may be able to opt out of this, in favor of paying social security contributions in their own country.
+Expats on assignments lasting for up to twelve months may be able to opt out of this, in favor of paying social security contributions in their own country.
+This depends on whether their country of origin has a mutual social security agreement with France — there is a helpful list on the Centre de Liaisons Européennes et Internationales de Sécurité Sociale website.

 Within France, most social security contributions are paid by both employer and employee.
-The Sécurité Sociale website illustrates the different plans for people in different jobs.
-If you are an expat working in Nice and need more information, this link will take you to the English part of the site.
+The Sécurité Sociale website illustrates the different plans for different professions.

 The Best Health Insurance

-Although public health insurance covers a percentage of the costs arising from necessary medical treatments, most people working in Nice and around France also opt for private complementary health insurance.
+Although public health insurance covers a percentage of the costs arising from necessary medical treatments, most people also opt for private complementary health insurance.
 This can be eligible for financial support from the employer.

 EU and EEA nationals who continue to pay social security contributions in their home country are also covered by the French health insurance system, as long as they register with their local caisse d’assurance maladie (health insurance fund).
 All other non-residents, whether working in Nice temporarily on a business trip or just visiting, are only eligible for emergency treatment.
 New self-employed French residents should register with a caisse mutuelle régionale (regional mutual benefit fund) to obtain further information.

 If you are working in Nice and encounter a medical emergency, the number to dial is 15.
-If you require a 24-hour emergency hospital, the Hôpital Saint-Roch always has a door open at 5, Rue Pierre Devoluy.
+If you need an English-speaking doctor, contact the Riviera Medical Services.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.